 Google Earth is a great tool for conducting remote property assessments like I just did here for the slope.

 You can check out the activity in the neighborhood, determine distances and radiuses, and analyze water harvesting and storage potential, slope aspects, infrastructure placement and orientation of buildings, and much more besides.

-In the future posts I’ll outline more practical tutorials about each of these remote assessments.
-Be sure to subscribe to my newsletter, so that you don’t miss out once they get published.
+In future posts, I’ll outline more practical tutorials about each of these remote assessments.
+For now, make sure that you download the step-by-step guide on remote slope assessment attached down below.

 Good luck with your land hunt,